 Create an ad unit

-There are two ways to create ad units:
+There are three ways to create ad units:

 - Define ad units first in DoubleClick for Publishers and then add them to the ad tags on your website or mobile app.
 This is the typical method of creating an ad unit.